Georgetown Core Curriculum Requirements

 Please refer to each school/college for courses that will specifically fulfill this requirement.

-Problem of God (THEO-001) and one theology elective fulfill the theology requirement.
-Introduction to Biblical Literature (THEO-011) may be substituted for Problem of God or may be used as an intermediate level elective.
-Courses fulfilling the Theology elective requirement are identified with the “Core: Theology” attribute in the Schedule of Classes. **Transfer students are exempt from Problem of God and may select any two intermediate level courses, including Introduction to Biblical Literature, to fulfill this requirement.
+Problem of God (THEO-1000) and one Theology and Religious Studies elective fulfill the Theology and Religious Studies requirement.
+Introduction to Biblical Literature (THEO-1100) may be substituted for Problem of God or may be used as an intermediate level elective.
+Courses fulfilling the Theology and Religious Studies elective requirement are identified with the “Core: Theology and Religious Studies” attribute in the Schedule of Classes. **Transfer students are exempt from Problem of God and may select any two intermediate level courses, including Introduction to Biblical Literature, to fulfill this requirement.

 The second half of the Writing Core is an intensive writing experience located within the student’s chosen major, embedded within the requirements as determined by that program.
 The Integrated Writing requirement will prepare students to use the relevant forms, styles, and conventions of their chosen area(s) of study.
 Because writing reflects ways of thinking in academic practice, attention to writing in the major will enhance the student’s learning of concepts, materials, and methods in their fields.
 Each major’s Integrated Writing requirement is established by the department in order to express the unique conventions and practices of the discipline.